Project-Kaleidoscope/charter/device-support-requirements.md

 ## Software Deviations

-__Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in LineageOS.__
+__Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in KaleidoscopeOS.__

-* All software deviations from other LineageOS devices of the same type MUST be approved by Directors (eg. if one wants to remove Music app, get approval).
+* All software deviations from other KaleidoscopeOS devices of the same type MUST be approved by Directors (eg. if one wants to remove Music app, get approval).
-* All software deviations from other LineageOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
+* All software deviations from other KaleidoscopeOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
-* Device maintainers MUST ship Jelly or another LineageOS sourced web browser.
+* Device maintainers MUST ship Chromium or another KaleidoscopeOS sourced web browser.

 ## Vendor Images

 * All non-A/B devices relying on an OEM provided vendor partition must assert vendor image versions at flash-time.
 * All A/B devices with a vendor partition MUST either:
   * Build a vendor image.